skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 ### Memory network
 However, knowledge edit is not so simple as it sounds.

-One major drawback of LLMs is their substantial computational cost for pre-training due to their unprecedented amounts of parameters.
-The disadvantage is exacerbated when new knowledge frequently needs to be introduced into the pre-trained model.
-[1]
+Pre-training LLMs requires substantial computational cost due to thier unprecedented amounts of parameters.
+Considering that we have to introduce new knowledge into the pre-trained model frequently, re-training is not a feasible solution [2].

-The central idea is to combine the successful learning strategies developed in the machine learning literature for inference with a memory component that can be read and written to.
+To tackle the problem, "memory network" was proposed.
+The main point of memory network is "to combine the successful learning strategies developed in the machine learning literature for inference with a memory component that can be read and written to."
+[5]

 To be specific, model editing is mandatory to remove the undesired, incorrect, or obsolete facts from the LLM's "memory", and optionally replace it with desired outcome.